-With that said, the time to receive a policy can be reduced dramatically and achieved as early as the same day if you apply for a policy with no examination required.
+The time to receive a policy can be reduced dramatically and achieved as early as the same day if you apply for a policy with no examination required.

-Unhealthy applicants can apply for a simplified issue policy with minimal underwriting requirements such as a phone interview and a health questionnaire.
+Unhealthy applicants can apply for a simplified issue policy with minimal underwriting requirements, such as a phone interview and a health questionnaire.

 How much does life insurance cost?

 Because there are different types of life insurance, the cost can vary greatly depending on your specific situation.
-Factors include things like your age, medical history, height, weight, term length, hobbies, zip code, and how much life insurance is needed.
+Factors include your age, medical history, height, weight, term length, hobbies, zip code, and how much life insurance is needed.

 The monthly cost is determined by life expectancy, health status, and sometimes your zip code.
-Term life insurance is the cheapest coverage with level premiums because the coverage length is temporary.
+Term life insurance cost is the cheapest coverage with level premiums because the coverage length is temporary.
 Universal life insurance policies are more expensive but build cash value growth that can be used as an annual income in the future.

 A final expense policy is a cheap permanent life insurance policy designed to help provide financial assistance for your loved ones to pay funeral costs.

 Compare quotes online, and select the policy with the lowest premiums and highest life insurance payout.

 Where is the best place to get a life insurance quote?

 Contact an insurance agent to shop or compare quotes online to apply for life insurance protection.
 The Annuity Expert is one of the best places to get life insurance policy quotes.
 Why?
 Because the rates are the cheapest in the United States.